sgmurphy/wordpress-plugins/addon-elements-for-elementor-page-builder/readme.txt

 8. Elementor addon widgets section

 == Changelog ==
+* 1.13
+* New Widget : Coupon code widget.
+* Enhancement: Added option to hide a plan in comparison table widget.
+* Enhancement: Improved code for enhanced sanitisation.

 * 1.11.12
 * Fixed : Restructured code of some widgets for better output escaping.